menicgiulia/NetMedPy/README.md

 ## Examples

-To test the pipeline, we refer to the Vitamin D example, which can be found in the `examples/VitaminD` directory.
+After you have successfully run the Basic_example.py script to further test the pipeline, we refer to the Vitamin D example, which can be found in the `examples/VitaminD` directory.
 There are two files that you can use for testing:

 - A Python script: `VitD_pipeline.py`
 - A Jupyter notebook: `VitD_pipeline.ipynb`